 Then there are others like Tyree Guyton, who built the now internationally renowned Heidelberg Project, a huge outdoor art installation set-up in one of Detroit’s poorest neighbourhoods.
 People from around the world travel to Detroit just to see his work.
 He accomplished the impossible, attracting tourists to a bad area of town.

-Weird & Offbeat: MBAD African Bead Museum Detroit
+The MBAD African Bead Museum In Detroit, Michigan

 One of the more notable instances of community good is the MBAD’s African Bead Museum.
 A creation of artist and historian Olayami Dabls, here you can find a museum celebrating the tradition of African beads and more impressively, an outdoor art installation made from 100% recycled materials including mirrors, beads, paintings and various found objects.
 Says Dabls in an article on the Detroit Hub, “Everything here is made of natural material, which can’t help but appeal to your natural sense of aesthetics,” he explains.